-Løvebakken - or Lion Hill - derives its name from the two lions that flank the entrance (see page 42 for more information about the lions).
+Løvebakken - or Lion Mount- derives its name from the two lions that flank the entrance (see page 42 for more information about the lions).
 The Lions Hill outside Stockholm's Royal Palace was probably a model and an inspiration for the double ramp that binds the different building elements of the façade together and leads us up to the main entrance.
-Today there is just one door in the centre, which leads in to the Entrance Hall, but originally all nine arched entrances had doors and on ceremonial occasions one could drive a horse and carriage right in to the main staircase from the right ramp.
+Today there is just one door in the centre, which leads in to the Entrance Hall, but originally all nine arched entrances had doors and on ceremonial occasions you could drive in from the ramp right up to the main staircase by horse and carriage.
 Before the 1950s, when the doors - which are now windows - in the semicircle were moved outwards to the outer edge of the façade, there was an exterior arcade where all the entrance doors were equally large and there was no central marking in the façade.
 A lack of accentuation of the central axis is typical of historicism.